 You know, I don’t remember the meat of that first reading, and though we have known each other for more than 30 years since, we have probably done three more readings in all that time.
 He uses tarot cards, but he could have used a crystal ball, or a pair of shoes – it was his ability to tune into the frequency of so many people.
 It fried his circuits, I think, to be in the spiritual space of so many people.

 By the time Giselle and I got back from Greece, we all became friends instead of professionals to each other.
-He married – Aleph had a girlfriend? he was always pan-sexual, but mostly gay – and they moved from Earl’s Court to middle class Chiswick, and we took to visiting each other weekly across the vast expanse of London, trading between his flat south of the river and our flat in Highgate, NW5.
+He married – Aleph had a girlfriend? his sexuality was deliberately ambiguous and varied over time- and they moved from Earl’s Court to middle class Chiswick, and we took to visiting each other weekly across the vast expanse of London, trading between his flat south of the river and our flat in Highgate, NW5.
 Two couples, both trying to have a child, both Cancer men, Scorpio women, both trying to come to terms with a life that is rootless.

 Rossetta – still waters run deep – always Sancho to his Quixote, but realising his complexity in her amazing art.
 Aleph was extraordinary – he could get falling-down, eye-rolling, miss-the-toilet drunk, and yet recount for you, several days later, the conversation you had with him in his cups, verbatim.
 What a memory, what an intelligence, what a burden to carry!
 In the end, no child came out of their union, which reverted to friendship.
 Giselle and I did manage to catch Misty, moved away to Santa Fe; he and Rossetta moved to Carcassonne in France; we lost touch.
-Rossetta, I am sure, endured some verbal or spiritual abuse; he was not an easy man, but she stayed with him until the end, seeing deeper.
+He was not an easy man by any stretch, but she stayed with him until the end, seeing and feeling deeper into him than most could.

 A few years later, when I came back to Europe to teach, I visited him at his chateau down from Toulouse and we renewed our friendship.
 Chateau Azazel – “scapegoat”, devil – Those were his money days – Armani suits and a Rolex, but he was also commissioning art right and left, bringing artists into the chateau and letting them do their thing.
 Stained glass windows, sculpture, imostly around the Tarot – it was intoxicating, as he intended.
 He was, again, very difficult, nasty to my girlfriend at the time – but can you be condescending when you really are superior?
 It’s a conundrum – one that I resolved by corresponding, but I did not visit again.